-If you want to really grow your small agency then you have to think big.
-What do the big clients want to see from smaller agencies and can your agency deliver it?
+So… What do the big clients want to see from smaller agencies and is your agency set up to deliver it?

 Maureen Morrison’s AdvertisingAge article, “How a Small Agency Can land A Big Client Like Mondelez” sheds some light on this universal question.
 The article is an interview with Mondelez International’s agency scout Deb Giampoli.
 Deb shares her tips on the do’s and dont’s of how to get her attention.